RyersonMultimediaLab/DynaSeg/README.md

 │   │   ├── xxxxxxxxx.jpeg
 ```

-The curated directory contains the data splits for unsupervised segmentation, structured according to the splits used by PiCIE.
+The curated directory contains the data splits for unsupervised segmentation, structured according to the splits used by [PiCIE](https://github.com/janghyuncho/PiCIE).

+## Testing
+To evaluate DynaSeg on different datasets, follow these instructions:

+### COCO Dataset:
+- Use the script `tools/DynaSeg_COCO.py` to run the testing on the COCO dataset.
+- The mIoU (mean Intersection over Union) for all images will be stored in `eval_results.pkl`.

+### Pascal VOC 2012 and BSD500 Datasets:
+- Use the script `tools/DynaSeg_SCF_BSD_VOC.py` to run the testing on the Pascal VOC 2012 and BSD500 datasets.
+- After running the tests, you can calculate the mIoU using the script `tools/calculate_mIOU.py`.

 ## Acknowledgement
-This codebase is based on MMCV, and it benefits a lot from DenseSiam, PiCIE MMSelfSup, and Detectron2.
+This codebase is based on [MMCV](https://github.com/open-mmlab/mmcv), and it benefits a lot from [DenseSiam](https://github.com/TianWangZhang/DenseSiam), [PiCIE](https://github.com/janghyuncho/PiCIE), [MMSelfSup](https://github.com/open-mmlab/mmselfsup), and [Detectron2](https://github.com/facebookresearch/detectron2).

 ## License
 This project is licensed under the [MIT License](LICENSE).
 ## Citation
 If you use DynaSeg in your research, please cite our work:
 ```sql